Macau

 Summary: The U.S. government has a limited ability to provide emergency services to U.S. citizens in the Macau SAR due to People’s Republic of China (PRC) Ministry of Foreign Affairs travel restrictions on U.S. diplomatic personnel.

-Dual Nationality: The Macau SAR government does not recognize dual nationality.
-Dual U.S.-PRC citizens and U.S. citizens of Chinese descent may be subject to additional scrutiny and harassment.
-If you are a dual U.S.-PRC citizen and enter the Macau SAR on a U.S. passport, and you are detained or arrested, PRC authorities are under an obligation to notify the U.S. Embassy or a U.S. Consulate General of your detention and to allow U.S. consular officials to have access to you.
-In practice, however, U.S. consular officers may be prevented from providing consular assistance, even to those who have entered on their U.S. passports.
-For more information, visit Consular Protection and Right of Abode in HK(SAR) for Dual Nationals - U.S. Consulate General Hong Kong & Macau.
+Dual nationality: The Macau SAR government does not recognize dual nationality.
+Dual U.S.-PRC citizens and U.S. citizens of Chinese descent may be subject to additional security and harassment.
+If you are a dual U.S.-PRC citizen awnd enter the Macau SAR on a U.S. passport, and you are detained or arrested, PRC authorities are under an obligation to notify the U.S. Embassy or a U.S. Consulate General of your detention and to allow U.S. consular officials to have access to you.
+In reality, however, U.S. consular officials may be prevented from providing consular assistance, even to those who have entered on their U.S. passports.
+For more information, visit Consular Protection and Right of Above in HK(SAR) for Dual Nationals – U.S. Consulate General Hong Kong & Macau.

 Demonstrations: Participating in demonstrations or any other activities that authorities interpret as constituting an act of secession, subversion, terrorism, or collusion with a foreign country could result in criminal charges.
 Be aware of your surroundings and avoid demonstrations.